Stress headache – symptoms and tips

 Stress is a natural process.
-It is a response to the body's need to adapt to its environment.
-However, when a stress headache is bad for your health if it's intense and lasts too long.
+It's a response to the body's need to adapt to its own environment.
+However, a stress headache is bad for your health if it's intense and lasts too long.

 What causes a stress headache?